WPF History 1967 - 2017

 The first festival began in 1967 as part of a Centennial celebration.

-Winona planned 4 different Festival Days, they were meant to cover the peak periods of the fruit growing seasons.
+Winona planned 4 different Festival Days; they were meant to cover the peak periods of the fruit growing seasons.
 The first was the Blossom Festival, held on Friday May 19th @ the Winona High School.
 This is where the crowning of the Blossom Queen was held.
 The second festival was the Strawberry Festival held on Wednesday June 21st at Winona Park.
 At the Strawberry Festival different organizations dressed in old time costume and served foods.
 Town Centennial Festival was held at Winona Park on July 1st.
 It started off with a parade, included musical performances, a carnival and ended with fireworks.
 There was also a dedication of the Park Entrance by the Women's Institute.
 The Festival of Fruit began on Friday August 18th and all day Saturday August 19th.
 Winona Road was closed between Hwy #8 and Barton Street.
 The road was painted peach, plus we had an outdoor market with a large assortment of fruits was set up.
 There was a street dance, entertainment, a buffalo roast and antique machinery.
-A baseball clinic was organized at Winona Public School, put on by the Buffalo Bissons.
+A baseball clinic was organized at Winona Public School, put on by the Buffalo Bisons.
 An Interdenominational Church service was held on Sunday June 25th in the park, combining the choirs and congregations of Christian Reformed, Ebenezer Reformed, St. John’s Anglican, Winona Gospel, Immaculate Heart of Mary, Wesley United and Fifty United.
 This tradition was carried in 1982 and 1983.
-The Centennial celebration began as four separate events, each being a one day event for many years but in 1977 grew into a three day event and has always been held in Winona Park.
+The Centennial celebration began as four separate events, each being a one day event for many years but in 1977 grew into a three-day event and has always been held in Winona Park.
 Winona Peach Festival became incorporated in 1982.

 Originally the entertainment took place on a flat bed truck on Winona Road and has now evolved into the Entertainment Main Stage, with entertainment for all ages.
 The E.D.
 Smith Fun Factory began in 1979, as a separate stage and was totally committed to bringing children’s entertainment.
 In recent years the Fun Factory has moved onto the Main Stage.
 Over the years, we have had many special events, such as Sky Divers, hot air balloon rides, wandering minstrels, we also had a person go for a Guinness World Book record of being under water for the longest to name a few.
 There is still a closing ceremony each year on the Main Stage, when the draw tickets are drawn.
 We used to have an opening ceremony and a ‘Walk Around’ that was led by the President and the Queen & Princesses.
-The ‘Walk Around’ was introduced so that local dignitaries; such as the area Mayor and councilors, could view all of the various areas that make up Peach Festival.
+The ‘Walk Around’ was introduced so that local dignitaries; such as the area Mayor and councillors, could view all of the various areas that make up Peach Festival.
 In 1987 Premier Peterson joined us.
 The ‘Walk Around’ was followed by a VIP reception.

-The small town carnival has grown to our current Amusements area in the Winona Festival Field (Bacic) with many more rides.
+The small-town carnival has grown to our current Amusements area in the Winona Festival Field (Bacic) with many more rides.
 We still have fruit vendors in the park but not the outdoor market that they held in the first year.

 The Commercial area originated with the antique machinery at the Fruit Festival and in 1985 grew, so that the men had something to do, while the women were in the Arts & Crafts area.
 The Arts & Craft area began in 1976 and has grown over the years and now has over 100 crafters.
 All crafts have to be hand made and cannot be commercially made.